Return to the first page of this site

 Thailand - Health

-Lampo, Songkhla province, Thailand - Click for larger image Thailand is very different to the home countries of visiting tourists in many respects.
-The food and climate are completely different and these two factors alone can cause minor health problems.
+Thailand is very different to the home countries of visiting tourists in many respects.
+The food and climate are completely different and these two factors alone can cause minor, or even major, health problems.
 Diseases that aren't problems in tourists' home countries may be endemic in Thailand and there is a risk of contracting one.
-However, the actual situation isn't that bad.

-Looking through the Lonely Planet section about health in Thailand would be enough to put off a lot of people from visiting and I read recently that the Elephantiasis parasite is still a problem in certain border regions.
+Looking through the Lonely Planet section about health in Thailand would be enough to put off a lot of people from visiting and I have read that the Elephantiasis parasite is still a problem in certain border regions.
 Great.
-Have a holiday in Thailand and end up looking like the Elephant Man a few months later.
-Most of the nasty diseases are only potential problems in remote, rural areas and not a problem in towns or tourist areas.
+Have a holiday in Thailand and end up looking like the Elephant Man.
+However, most of the nasty diseases are only potential problems in remote, rural areas and they aren't a problem in towns or tourist areas.

 Tummy problems are to be expected and are not necessarily due to spicy food although a bowl of very spicy tom yum goong won't help matters.
 The bacteria in our stomachs forms an important part of the digestive system for breaking down food and it differs slightly from country to country.

 After eating and drinking in another country an upset tummy is not unusual and normally results in a few emergency toilet calls.
 It's nothing to worry about normally but continued diarrhoea or painful stomach cramps could be a more serious problem so if it gets bad see a doctor.
-On average I suffer from food poisoning incidents in Thailand about once every six months to a year and they aren't much fun.
+Since 2003 I've had quite a few food-poisoning incidents and they aren't much fun.

 These aren't just hurried toilet visits with diarrhoea but excruciating abdominal pains that normally require hospital treatment.
-A friend of mine (a dive buddy from my 1996 stay in Thailand) had a friend who came to Thailand in 2004, got a bad case of food poisoning in Bangkok, was admitted to hospital there and died.
+A friend of mine (a dive buddy from my 1996 visit to Thailand) had a friend who came to Thailand in 2004 and contracted a bad case of food poisoning in Bangkok.
+He was treated in Thailand, but attempted to get home and subsequently died.

 It's important to drink even if you don't feel thirsty.
 In fact, if you start to feel thirsty you have left it too late.
 Every morning I force at least half a litre of bottled water down myself and then drink regularly throughout the day.
 A minimum of two litres of pure drinking water should be consumed each day.
 People have told me to stop drinking coffee but I am too addicted.
 Drinking coffee and other diuretics though, especially alcohol, means drinking extra water to compensate for the additional fluid loss.

-I've heard it said that tap water in Thailand is drinkable but it's a risk I'm not prepared to take, especially when bottled water is so cheap anyway.
-Water running from a tap looks fine but if you fill a sink or other container you will notice that the water normally has a strange brown hue to it.
-I only ever drink bottled water and I don't keep water in my fridge as I have been reliably informed that water at room temperature is better for the body.
-At restaurants I prefer bottled water but it is common to be given water from a jug.
-This should be fine.
-I try to avoid ice.
+I have been reliably informed that water at room temperature is better for the body.
+At restaurants I prefer bottled water but it is common to be given water from a jug on the table.
+This water is fine.
+Ice is best avoided.
 Ice cold drinks going into a hot body can upset the system, the water source of the ice can be suspicious and I have seen a few ice-making facilities in Thailand.
 Huge blocks of ice are dragged across filthy pavements before being cut up or fed into machines to produce ice-shavings.

 If you thought that Dengue is something that exists only in remote jungle regions that isn't true.
 In the Bangkok area between 1st January and 21st March 2005 a total of 667 people were infected with Dengue.
 Most lived in the Bang Kho Laem, Chatuchak, Lat Phrao, Yannawa, Chom Thong, Rat Burana, Nong Chok and Bang Khen districts (source 'The Nation' 23rd March 2005).
-The article went on to say that trials of a new vaccine are being carried out in Thailand where research is quite advanced but a full vaccine is not expected until 2008 - 2010.
-It's a serious problem.
+It's still a big problem where I live in Hat Yai.

 Hepatitis is a problem in Thailand.
 An American down-and-out bum I ran into on the streets of Bangkok who was scrounging money from foreign tourists told me this and provided me with some invaluable (and unforgettable) advice.
 "Don't eat any bad pussy," he told me.
 Depending on the type of Hepatitis, it can be contracted in different ways.
 It's easy to take care of your own personal hygiene but not so easy to ensure the personal hygiene of the guy cooking your lunch.
 Be aware of what you eat and where you are eating.